AJ-7885/Gatsby.JS-ecommerce-responsive-frontend-demo/README.md

 ## Install

-Make sure that you have the NodeJS,NPM,GIT programs installed:
+Make sure the NodeJS,NPM,GIT has been installed.

 Check your development environment